stkossman/CS50x-Autumn-2024/Week 7 SQL/README.md

 # Week 7: SQL.
 Fiftyville
-Solution for Fiftiville was taken from youtube since I didn't want to solve this mystery mysels.
+Solution for Fiftiville was taken from youtube since I didn't want to solve this mystery myself.
 Too lazy.
 Take my apologies